nicolasdelfino/retanx/README.md

 React strategy POC with A*, divs and CSS transitions.

 **DISCLAIMER** <br />
-*I´m fully aware of how stupid this non-canvas route is... still, it´s fun to see how far we can go!*
+*This non-canvas route is stupid at best... still, it´s fun to see how far we can go!*

 #### Run it
 Do a **yarn add** or **npm install**, then **yarn run watch-css** in one tab for scss changes and **yarn start** in another to start RETANX